CharissaHollister/Password-Generator-2000/README.md

 Authored by Charissa Hollister 04/29/2022

 # HTML and CSS
-Site has a simple style to keep the focus on generating a unique and secure password Site has a button to use to initiate password generation After the button is clicked a secure password will display for the user HTML linked to the javascript file and CSS
+Site has a simple style to keep the focus on generating a unique and secure password__ Site has a button to use to initiate password generation__ After the button is clicked a secure password will display for the user__ HTML linked to the javascript file and CSS__
-Password display is in a font that is clear and easily read to prevent user from misreading characters
+Password display is in a font that is clear and easily read to prevent user from misreading characters__

 # Script
-link to IDs for the generate button and the secure password display Click of the "generate password" button initiates the process A series of prompts for password criteria allow for varied user needs:
+link to IDs for the generate button and the secure password display__ Click of the "generate password" button initiates the process__ A series of prompts for password criteria allow for varied user needs:__
-    character length (8 to 128)
+     -character length (8 to 128) __
-    case
+     -case__
-    numbers
+     -numbers__
     special characters
 At least one criteria is required for user to continue Password generated uses the criteria indicated only